yameenadnan1985/tutorial/PHPUnit_tutorial.md

 Go to this URL
 https://github.com/kenjis/ci-phpunit-test/releases

 and download it menually, unzip it and go inside test folder and copy and paste all contents from ci-phpunit-test to applications/tests/

-once copied go inside test directory and run this command ../../vendor/bin/phpunit and hit enter, you should see test results
+once copied go inside tests directory and run this command ../../vendor/bin/phpunit and hit enter, you should see test results
 ```